lmorg/murex/gen/root/CONTRIBUTING.inc.md

 One of the core tenets of Murex is that it's out-of-the-box experience should already be excellent and any customization that happens after is for personalization rather than because the default experience is lacking in some way.
-So Murex has made it very easy for you to contribute.
+So Murex has made it very easy for you to contribute:

 In the root of the project resides the [integrations directory](https://github.com/lmorg/murex/tree/master/integrations).
 Each file in there is compiled into Murex, assuming the following condition is